joncol/jcon-cpp/README.md

 auto rpc_server = new jcon::JsonRpcTcpServer(parent);
 ```

-Create a service (a collection of invokable methods) by:
+Create a service (a collection of invokable methods):

 1. Make your service class inherit `QObject`
 2. Make sure your service method is accessible by the Qt meta object system